A BRIEF HISTORY OF BRISTOL

 In the Middle Ages merchants brought a red flower called the scarlet lychnis (lychnis chalcedonia) from the eastern Mediterranean (it is also called the Maltese Cross or the nonsuch).
 It became the emblem of Bristol.

-BRISTOL IN THE 16th CENTURY AND 17th CENTURY
+BRISTOL IN THE 16th CENTURY

 A grammar school was founded in Bristol in 1532.
 In 1538 Henry VIII closed the friaries and the priory.
 In 1542 Bristol was made a city and was given a bishop.